NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 Some parameters aren't listed in the readme.
 Run the program with `--help` for a fill list of parameters.

+`--config`
+path to hjson config file, see config parameters section

+`--labels`
+path to labels config file, see label parameters section

+`--bias`
+sets the mode to `bias`

+`--overwrite`
+allows overwriting of existing output files

+`--monitor`
+sets the mode to `monitor`

 `--template-in`
-path to a template file created by a previous run of the program
+path to a template/meta file created by a previous run of the program

 required in open loop non baseline, otherwise unused

-`--template-out`
-path to write template file to

-optional in closed loop, otherwise unused

 `--loadcell-out`
 path to write ground reaction force data csv to

-`--config`
-path to hjson config file, see config parameters section

-`--labels`
-path to labels config file, see label parameters section

 `--overwrite`
 overwrite exsting output files, if not specified the program will stop if the output file already exists